s7minhas/icc/replArchive/README.md

 The base directory of the replication archive contains all the figures and tables shown in the paper.
 There are three subdirectories that contain the code necessary to produce these outputs (note that these files are also available on Github at [https://github/s7minhas/icc](https://github.com/s7minhas/icc)):

-- **compModelSim**: contains the code necessary for running the computational model, organizing the results, and conducting the regression analysis
+- **descriptive**: contains the code necessary to reproduce descriptive statistics reported in the paper
-- **acledAnalysis**: contains the code necessary for running the empirical analysis in the paper
+- **analysis**: contains the code necessary for running the empirical analysis in the paper
 - **appendix**: contains the code necessary to reproduce all the figures in the Appendix
-- **graphics**: contains .pngs and .tex files for all the figures and tables in the manuscript and appendix
+- **functions**: contains a set of R scripts with helper functions used in the analysis
 - **data**: contains the data files used in the analysis
 - **results**: contains the results of model runs
-- **functions**: contains a set of R scripts with helper functions used in the analysis
+- **graphics**: contains .pngs and .tex files for all the figures and tables in the manuscript and appendix

 Replicating the figures and tables in the **main** text will take only a few minutes on a standard laptop if the provided `.rda` files are used.